About Sport Rehabilitation

 Occasionally, a treatment plan or individual intervention will have an unforeseen consequence.
 An example of this might be a skin reaction to a taping/strapping or other manual treatment application that a patient experiences for the first time.
 Or, more post-treatment soreness than would be expected, as a patient takes a step onward in their exercise rehabilitation plan.
 These unforeseen consequences are usually minor, and you can expect your Sport Rehabilitator to identify them and respond to adapt their approach accordingly.

 Registration with BASRaT

-BASRaT registered Sport Rehabilitators complete an accredited three year BSc honours degree or an accredited Masters degree along with the successful completion of more than 400 clinical hours supervised by a healthcare professional.
+BASRaT registered Sport Rehabilitators complete an accredited three-year BSc honours degree or an accredited Masters degree along with the successful completion of more than 400 clinical hours supervised by a healthcare professional.
 The course content and teaching methods are continuously monitored and annually audited by BASRaT to ensure consistently high standards.
 In addition to successfully passing an accredited programme, all BASRaT registrants must pass an independent national registration exam.

-BASRaT’s register is accredited by the PSA (Professional Standards Authority), the UK’s top medical regulator.
-Sport Rehabilitators on the BASRaT register have to adhere to a strict code of ethics, conduct and professional practice.
+BASRaT’s register is accredited by the PSA (Professional Standards Authority), the UK’s top healthcare and medical oversight body.
+Sport Rehabilitators on the BASRaT register must adhere to a strict code of ethics, conduct and professional practice.
 All registered Sport Rehabilitators have comprehensive insurance, a current first aid qualification and follow strict standards for the management of medical records and appropriate referral to other members of the healthcare team.